gpetry37/CivicStats/README.md

 #### Gordon Petry, Jason Kantner, Michael Williams, Casey Lishko

 ### Purpose:
-Utilizing data pulled from sustainablejersey.com, this program will allow to user to look at data between different counties, municipalities, counties and actions plotted on a bar graph.
+Utilizing data pulled from [Sustainable Jersey](https://www.sustainablejersey.com/), this program will allow to user to look at data between different counties, municipalities, counties and actions plotted on a bar graph.

-### To run this program in the CSC 315 VM you first need to make the following one-time configuration changes:
+### To run this program in a version 18.04 Ubuntu system you first need to make the following one-time configuration changes:

 #### Install Psycopg2 Python Package
 `sudo apt-get update`
-`sudo apt-get install postgres-psycopg2`
+`sudo apt-get install python-psycopg2`

 #### The above commands may not work.
 Try running these instead:
 `sudo apt-get install python3 libpq-dev python-dev python3-dev`